A Modernized View of Coherence Pathways Applied to Magnetic Resonance Experiments in Unstable, Inhomogeneous Fields: Theory

-\cref{eq:s_FID} implies (1) adjustment of the origin of the time axis and (2) the discarding of signal before the point labeled as $t=0$.
-The pySpecData Python library (developed in-house and used throughout here) facilitates these manipulations by maintaining the time coordinates of the signal and providing a compact notation that selects and manipulates the signal based on its time coordinates (\cref{lst:FID}).
-Upon Fourier transformation, the pySpecData library also automatically (without additional lines of code) generates an appropriate axis of frequency coordinates and, for time axes that do not begin at $t=0$, automatically multiplies in the frequency domain by the appropriate first-order phase shift. \paragraph{} The relatively simple treatment of short-time echoes contrasts with the behavior of FIDs arising in response to an isolated 90° pulse.
-Assuming the frequency-domain signal comprises a superposition of Lorentzians, beginning acquisition on a time axis ($t'$) at some time point $t_d$ after the nominal center of the echo (\textit{s.t.} $t=t'+t_d$) ideally results in
+Before the code implements \cref{eq:s_FID} it must adjust the origin of the time axis, possibly by a non-integral multiple of the dwell time (the time-domain sampling interval).
+The pySpecData Python library (developed in-house and used here throughout) facilitates these manipulations by maintaining the time coordinates of the signal and providing a compact notation that selects and manipulates the signal based on its time coordinates (\cref{lst:FID}).
+Upon Fourier transformation, the pySpecData library automatically generates an appropriate axis of frequency coordinates and, for time axes that do not begin at $t=0$, automatically multiplies in the frequency domain by the appropriate first-order phase shift. \paragraph{} The relatively simple treatment of short-time echoes contrasts with the behavior of FIDs arising in response to an isolated 90° pulse.
+Assuming the frequency-domain signal comprises a superposition of Lorentzians, beginning acquisition on a time axis ($t'$) at some time point $t_d$ after the nominal center of the echo (\textit{s.t.} $t=t'+t_d$) results in

--- \ie, a frequency-dependent phase shift and a suppression of the signal determined by the relaxation rate, (arising from the first two exponential terms in \cref{eq:FIDdistortion} respectively), but an otherwise valid spectrum.
-However, as is well known, issues arise from either distortion of the initial FID datapoints~\cite{rance_obtaining_1983} or from choosing a value of $t_d$ that is a non-integer multiple of the dwell time~\cite{baxRemoval1991,zhuDiscrete1993}.
+-- \ie, each resonance changes slightly in amplitude and phase.
+Of course, in mild cases, a uniform first-order phase shift can correct for the change in phases.
+However, it is also known that issues arise from either distortion of the initial \gls{fid} datapoints~\cite{rance_obtaining_1983} as well as from the interference of nearby peaks (especially their dispersive components).
+These issues are particularly noticeable when choosing a value of $t_d$ that is a non-integer multiple of the dwell time~\cite{baxRemoval1991,zhuDiscrete1993}.
+While \gls{lp} and other techniques can mitigate these effects in post-processing, echoes offer an alternative solution to signal detection where no part of the time domain must be interpolated or predicted.